Divorce Practice Areas

 b.
 Plaintiff's Waiver of Notice of Intent

 c.
-Praecipe to Transmit Record – a request that the PA county prothonotary transmit all the divorce paperwork to the court in preparation for the divorce decree
+Praecipe to Transmit Record - a request that the PA county prothonotary transmits all the divorce paperwork to the court in preparation for the divorce decree

 d.
 Pennsylvania Vital Records Form